Connect with God

 “And pray in the Spirit on all occasions with all kinds of prayers and requests.
 With this in mind, be alert and always keep on praying for all the Lord’s people.” – Ephesians 6:18

-Prayer is simply talking and listening to God.
+Prayer is simply talking, listening and connecting to God.
 Think of it as a child connecting with their parent.
 There are no special words needed.
 It’s about communing with the Lord in relationship.
 Be authentic and present.
 You can pray alone and with other Christ-followers.

 Prayer is an opportunity to: